 Add a new disk to an existing Linode.
 You can create an empty disk to manually configure it later.
 You can also target a stored image to build the disk using a pre-configured file system--either through an image you've created or via a StackScript.
-For added security with all disks, you should supply SSH keys for the disk's root_pass user, using the authorized_keys field.
+Consider these points when creating a new disk:

 A Linode can have up to 50 disks.